 This course will cover the same basic information as the Class A program.
 This course will prepare the student to take the necessary exams to obtain a Commercial Driver's License to operate a Class B vehicle.
 Successful students will earn a Class B CDL with air brakes, hazardous materials and tank endorsements.

-The classroom portion is held in up to date dedicated classrooms at Northampton Community College's site located in Pocono Corporate Center East.
+The classroom portion is held in up to date dedicated classrooms at Northampton Community College's Monroe Campus.
 Topics are taught by instructional staff who have at least 3 years of tractor trailer driving experience.
 Educational materials include text books, audio visual materials, lecture, and group discussion.
 The driving portion of the program is held in a range where there is ample area to practice pre-trip and backing skills.

 Equipment is leased or owned by the College and includes late model Freightliners with 10 speed transmissions and vans of various lengths (48 and 53 foot), and also includes a weighted trailer.

 Students interested in visiting the school are encouraged to stop by at their convenience to view the facilities and equipment and to talk with the office and/or instructional staff.